No products in the cart.

 Dry needling is not acupuncture, a practice based on traditional Chinese medicine and performed by acupuncturists.
 Dry needling is a part of modern Western medicine principles, and supported by research.

-Dr. Vaughan has advanced training in dry needling and holds a Diploma in Osteopractic Physical Therapy.
+Dr. Vaughan has advanced training in dry needling and holds a Diploma in Osteopractic Physical Therapy, which is advanced training in the use of dry needling for musculoskeletal conditions.

 Recently, interest in cupping has re-emerged and subsequently, several studies have begun to investigate the mechanisms of cupping therapy.
 Mechanically, cupping increases blood circulation, whereas physiologically it activates the immune system and stimulates the mechanosensitive fibers, thus leading to a reduction in pain.